 When I first started my cholesterol-lowering diet I assumed I’d have to cut out all desserts because they tend to contain things like butter and cream.
 But after a bit of research I realised that desserts could actually be a great way to include more cholesterol-lowering foods in my diet, as long as they’re low in saturated fat and sugar.

 I don’t have desserts every day, but if I do have a sugar craving then I’ll make one of the desserts below that contain cholesterol-lowering ingredients.
-I try to stick to sensible portions as well, particularly with the ones that contain added sugar, maple syrup or eggs (see this post about eating eggs in a low cholesterol diet).
+I try to stick to sensible portions as well, particularly with the ones that contain added sugar, maple syrup or honey.

 I discovered that chocolate, specifically dark chocolate, can help to lower cholesterol when eaten in moderation.
 As a massive fan of Lindt 70% dark chocolate, this was music to my ears!